apache/openwhisk-runtime-python/tutorials/local_build.md

 ```
 docker run -d -p 127.0.0.1:80:8080/tcp --name=bloom_whisker --rm -it action-python-v3.7:1.0-SNAPSHOT
 ```
-Note: If you run your docker container in the background you'll want to stop it with:
+**Note:** If you run your docker container in the background you'll want to stop it with:
 ```
 docker stop <container_id>
 ```
 Where `<container_id>` is obtained from `docker ps` command bellow

-Lists all running containers
+List all running containers
 ```
 docker ps
 ```